 Person-centered therapy works for some people in recovery from substance abuse and addiction, but it might not work for you or your loved one.
 As one of the premier drug and alcohol treatment centers in Florida, Pathway to Hope has created treatment programs that give you the motivation you need to continue succeeding and thriving in your recovery, and they can be tailored to fit your current and future needs.

 From other kinds of therapy, life skills training, and relapse prevention programs to our aftercare and alumni programs, you receive the support you need to continue to be empowered.
-Call Pathway to Hope at 844-557-8575 today and take the first step to a new life in recovery.
+Call Pathway to Hope at 844-557-8575 or contact us online today and take the first step to a new life in recovery.